microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

    * [Write an Email: add trusted webpages as sources](https://learn.microsoft.com/en-us/dynamics365/customer-service/administer/copilot-enable-help-pane#add-trusted-webpages-as-sources)

 ## Copilot Data and Security for Power Platform and D365
-We have a detailed writeup and FAQ on our public docs in the link below,
+We have a detailed writeup and FAQ of some of our most common questions customers ask around security and data privacy for Copilot features across Power Platform and D365.
+The link can be found below,

 * [FAQ for Copilot in Power Platform and D365](https://learn.microsoft.com/en-us/power-platform/faqs-copilot-data-security-privacy)